Skip to content

 Glucose Prediction

 Pay attention to the prediction in the Glucose Chart.
 Practice with the user interface while you manually control your insulin delivery.
 Compare the recommended insulin after entering carbs for a familiar meal.
-If you do not understand the predictions or recommendations, do not enable Closed Loop.
+Be sure you understand the predictions and recommendations before you enable Closed Loop.
 You may need to adjust settings or learn more about how the app works.
-Loop tries to keep predicted glucose in the Correction Range and, more importantly, above your Glucose Safety Limit.
+The Loop app tries to keep predicted glucose in the Correction Range and, more importantly, above your Glucose Safety Limit.

 There's a lot to learn and understand.
 New loopers may need to adjust the following Therapy Settings, typically in this order: